 I made a purchase from my smartphone.
 How do I download my license?

 While this plugin may be purchased from a smartphone, the plugin must be downloaded from the online store to a computer or SD card in a computer, in order for the plugin to be installed onto the MixPre II.
 If purchased from a phone, you will need to return to the online store from a computer to get your download file.
-Simply go to store.sounddevices.com/your-device/, reenter your serial number, and click Look-up.
+Simply go to store.sounddevices.com/device-features/, reenter your serial number, and click Look-up.

 The store will:

 - Bypass shopping cart screens